 The AAT is committed to managing risk effectively in accordance with the Commonwealth Risk Management Policy and other relevant standards and guidelines.
-A range of strategic and operational risks may affect the achievement of our purpose.
-The key areas of risk relate to our people, our caseload management, our processes, our technology systems and our reputation.
 We have a range of arrangements in place to ensure that risks are identified, analysed, managed and reviewed with risk practices integrated into planning and business processes.

-Key risk oversight and management systems
+Our key risk oversight and management systems include:

-- Risk Management Framework supported by the AAT-wide Risk Register and risk education sessions - Reviews of audit and risk management practices and issues by our Audit and Risk Committee - A three-year internal audit plan and regular internal audit activity - Accountable Authority Instructions issued by the Registrar - Fraud control plan and risk assessments - Business continuity and disaster recovery plans - Security reviews
+- an AAT Risk Management Framework supported by the AAT-wide Risk Register and risk awareness sessions - regular monitoring of risk issues by the AAT's senior leaders - reviews of risk management practices and issues by our Audit and Risk Committee - a three-year internal audit plan and regular internal audit activity - Accountable Authority Instructions issued by the Registrar - fraud control plan and risk assessments - security policies, procedures and reviews, and - business continuity and disaster recovery plans.